szeiger/ornate/doc/src/uris.md

 ## `toctree` and `config`

-These protocols are used to include TOCs and config values in a document.
+These schemes are used to include TOCs and config values in a document.
 See [](images.md) for more details.